Mahdi Haghifam

 I am currently a Distinguished Postdoctoral Researcher at Khoury College of Computer Sciences at Northeastern University, fortuante to working with Jonathan Ullman‬ and Adam Smith‬.

-My research focuses broadly on the foundations and methodologies for trustworthy machine learning.
-Recognitions of my work include a Best Paper Award at ICML 2024, the MITACS Accelerate Fellowship, as well as several honors for graduate research excellence, including the Henderson and Bassett Research Fellowship and the Viola Carless Smith Research Fellowship.
+My research focuses broadly on the foundations and methodologies for machine learning (ML).
+Recognitions of my work include a Best Paper Award at ICML 2024, Simons Institute (UC Berkeley) Research Fellowship Award, the MITACS Accelerate Fellowship, as well as several honors for graduate research excellence from University of Toronto, including the Henderson and Bassett Research Fellowship and the Viola Carless Smith Research Fellowship.
 Additionally, I was recognized as a top reviewer at NeurIPS in 2021 and 2023.

 Generalization in Machine Learning: Can we understand learning and generalization by studying the information complexity of learning algorithms?